Graph Homomorphisms via Vector Colorings: Graph cores

 This fact has two useful consequences.
 First, if a vertex has two neighbors of distinct colors, then they must be adjacent.
 Second, every vertex has a neighbor of every color other than its own.
 To see this let $v\in V(G)$ and consider another vertex $u$ with a different color.
 Then the neighbor of $v$ on the shortest path from $v$ to $u$ (this exists as $G$ is connected) has the required property.

 Lastly, towards a contradiction suppose that $G$ is not complete multipartite.
 This implies there must be two vertices $u_1$ and $u_2$ in different color classes (say colored 1 and 2 respectively) that are not adjacent.
 Since they are not adjacent, $u_1$ and $u_2$ must be at distance at least two.
 However, by the above, any shortest path between them alternates colors and therefore they must be at distance at least three.
 Furthermore, by considering the fourth vertex on this path, we can assume that $u_1$ and $u_2$ are at distance exactly three.
 Therefore, there exist vertices $v_1$ and $v_2$ such that $u_1 \sim v_2 \sim v_1 \sim u_2$ (note that the subscripts of these vertices correspond to their colors).
-By the above, $v_2$ has a neighbor $w$ of color 3.
-Further, since $v_2 \sim u_1, v_1$, we have that $w \sim u_1, v_1$.
-However this implies that $u_1, w , v_1, u_2$ is a shortest path from $u_1$ to $u_2$ containing three distinct colors, a contradiction. \qeds
+By the above, $v_2$ has a neighbor $w$ of color $3.$ Since $w$ and $u_1$ are vertices of different colors in the neighborhood of $v_2$, by the previous paragraph $w$ and $u_1$ must be adjacent.
+Similarly, $w$ and $v_1$ are adjacent.
+This leads to a contradiction. \qeds

 Using the above lemma, we are able to show that the canonical vector coloring of a 2-walk-regular graph is always locally injective.